D-Diaa/D-Diaa.github.io/index.md

 ---

+My name is Abdulrahman Diaa.
+I am a Ph.D. student under the supervision of [Florian Kerschbaum](https://cs.uwaterloo.ca/~fkerschb/).
+I'm also a member of the [Cryptography, Security, and Privacy (CrySP)](https://crysp.uwaterloo.ca) lab at the [University of Waterloo](https://uwaterloo.ca).

+I hold a Masters degree in Computer Science from the University of Waterloo and a Bachelor of Science in Computer Engineering and Mathematics from [The American University in Cairo](https://www.aucegypt.edu).

+## Research

-I am a PhD student in computer science at the University of Waterloo.
-My research interests include privacy-preserving machine computation, fully homomorphic encryption, and differential privacy.
-I am currently working on developing privacy-preserving machine learning algorithms that are secure, accurate, and efficient.
+My research interests include privacy-preserving computation, fully homomorphic encryption, and differential privacy.
+I have also worked on projects related to trust-worthy machine learning.
+My current focus is on designing private and efficient protocols for emerging machine learning applications.

 ## Preprints
 **A. Diaa**, T. Humphries, and F. Kerschbaum.